ejj/ovs/OVN-GW-HA.md

 necessary making failovers worse than they need to be.

-For now, let's assume that OVN requires all gateways to be on the same IP subnet from the physical networks perspective.
+For now, let's assume that OVN requires all gateways to be on the same IP subnet on the physical network.
 If this isn't the case, gateways would need to participate in routing protocols to orchestrate failovers, something which is difficult and out of scope of this document.